Recently shipped

 A proper light mode to sit beside the dark — light, dark, or following your system, and it sticks across visits.
 Every surface tuned to read cleanly either way.

-Vectors you can actually see
+Vectors you can see

 SVG and vector files now preview in place, safely rasterised, so you can eyeball a logo or an icon set without downloading a thing.